Ferry Services and the Barrakka Lift

 The Barrakka Lift - Gateway to the Three Cities Ferry

 From 1905 until 1973 a lift took people from the Customs House and Marina up to the Upper Barrakka Gardens in the city of Valletta.
 It was dismantled in 1983.
 A brand new lift in the same spot opened in 2012, as shown in the centre of the photograph.
 The lift is 58 metres high and takes just 25 seconds.
-The photo also shows the Customs House (right) and the Upper Barrakka Gardens (top right), whilst the Lascaris ferry landing, served by the ferry over to the Three Cities (see above) is in the centre.
+The photo also shows the Customs House (right) and the Upper Barrakka Gardens (top right), whilst the Lascaris ferry landing, served by the ferry over to the Three Cities (see above) is in the centre of the photo.

 The Upper Barrakka Gardens are only a short walk from Valletta bus station, and practically adjacent to Kastilja (Castille), so the easiest way to reach the ferry is by way of the Gardens and the lift.
 It's free to go down the lift (at least it was when I visited), but to go up it costs €1, and tickets are available from machines.
 I think if you have come over on the ferry the lift is included in the fare.